Relintai/pandemonium_engine_docs/tutorials/introduction/introduction_to_godot.md

 This is by no means an exhaustive overview.
 We will introduce many more features in this getting started series.

-What is Godot?
+What is Pandemonium?
 --------------

-Godot is a general-purpose 2D and 3D game engine designed to support all sorts of projects.
+Pandemonium is a general-purpose 2D and 3D game engine designed to support all sorts of projects.
 You can use it to create games or applications you can then release on desktop or mobile, as well as on the web.